Evans-mutuku/Valentine/README.md

 Submit a pull request to win my heart (and some pretty sweet prizes)

-Grand Prize Winner
+### Grand Prize Winner
-A romantic getaway to Diani Beach, Kenya! 🏖️✈️
+- A romantic getaway to Diani Beach, Kenya! 🏖️✈️

-White sandy beaches ✨
-Crystal blue waters 🌊
-Sunset walks (perfect for debugging relationship issues) 🌅 All expenses paid by one smitten CTO 💸
+- Sunset walks (perfect for debugging relationship issues) 🌅
+- All expenses paid by one smitten CTO 💸

-🥈 First Runner-Up
+### First Runner-Up
 Coffee dates with yours truly! ☕️😎

 Discuss APIs over Americanos